118 Box Office Collections (Day 1): A Decent Start For The Kayan Ram Starrer

 The WOM Is Positive

-The general feeling is that 118 is a pretty decent that woks because of its captivating screenplay and stylish presentation.
+The general feeling is that 118 is a pretty decent film that works because of its captivating screenplay and stylish presentation.
 NKR too has received rave reviews for his sincere performance and given strong proof of his evolution as performer.
 As such, the WOM is positive and this should work wonders for the movie.

 The Way Ahead